-The season started with a flurry of first-team players (including Alba, Vidal, Laporte & Embolo) all demanding Champions League football, so I reassured every player that we would achieve that feat this season.
+The season started with a flurry of first-team players (including Jordi Alba, Aleix Vidal, Aymeric Laporte & Breel Embolo) all demanding Champions League football, so I reassured every player that we would achieve that feat this season.
 Each one piped down and I was then ready to go about making my summer signings.
-I was in search of another goalkeeper and from our FM 16 wonderkids reports, I knew that there few better long-term options than Gianluigi Donnarumma.
-So I signed him for £27m, thus spelling the end of Ter Stegen’s run as being my undisputed number 1.
+I was in search of another goalkeeper and from our FM 16 wonderkids reports; I knew there were few better long-term options than Gianluigi Donnarumma.
+So I signed him for £27m, thus spelling the end of Marc-Andre Ter Stegen’s run as being my undisputed number 1.
 I also noticed that David Silva was transfer-listed for £7.5m, and was still in good nick, so I snapped him up as well in what could be the bargain of the season.

 Start of season – January transfer window

 Things weren’t all plain sailing though, as Arsenal beat me 1-0 two games later, reminding us we were still mere mortals in English football.
-I won the next few games and drew Man Utd in the League Cup quarter finals for the third year in a row.
-This is how the table looked just before we hosted United in the cup:
+I won the next few games and drew Manchester United in the League Cup quarterfinals for the third year in a row.

-We saw off Man Utd 2-1 and between then and the New Year, things played out as expected and I headed into 2019 locked deep in a title-fight.
-Credit must also go to Breel Embolo (17 goals and 7 assists in 23 games) and Demarai Gray (8 goals, 11 assists in 20 games) who had been tearing things up, but the real surprise of the season was Kieren Trippier, who from this point onwards, will adopt his new name of Kieren Ozil-Trippier.
+We saw off United 2-1 and between then and the New Year, things played out as expected and I headed into 2019 locked deep in a title-fight.
+Credit must also go to Breel Embolo (17 goals, 7 assists in 23 games) and Demarai Gray (8 goals, 11 assists in 20 games) who had been tearing things up, but the real surprise of the season was Kieran Trippier, who from this point onwards, will adopt his new name of Kieran Ozil-Trippier.
 In his role as second-choice right-back, Trippier steamrolled his way to 11 assists in his first 11 games of the season, scoring once along the way.
 That form set the tone for a brilliant second half of the season which saw him eventually become my number-one right back.